 In the past, I’ve leaned towards Fuji Superia 100/200 for my color shots, enticed by its cooler tones and vibrant hues.
 However, this time around, I decided to venture into the realm of consumer-grade film and opted for Kodak Colorplus 200.
 While it may not boast the same level of acclaim as Ektar 100, its affordable price (thanks to Downtown Camera’s prepaid development option, which significantly discounted the cost of the film roll) made it a compelling choice worth exploring.

 Allow me to share a glimpse of my recent walkabout in the vibrant city of Toronto.
 As I perused the developed frames, I was pleasantly surprised by the slightly muted yet warm color rendition that the Kodak Colorplus 200 film provided.
 Each frame seemed to exude a unique charm, capturing the essence of the scenes with a subtle allure.

 Join me as I continue to document my photographic escapades, experimenting with different films, lenses, and techniques, all in pursuit of encapsulating the captivating beauty that surrounds us.

 Dhanesh R. is an amateur photographer living in Guelph, Ontario.
-He works as a computer scientist when not out doing street photography.
+He builds AI models when not out doing street photography.